Your Microsoft Technology Development and Consulting Experts - Operating since 2000

 Final Recommendation

-All prices included in this article are in AUD and relevant as of January 2026.
-Please check for the latest pricing at Microsofts official website
+*All prices included in this article are in AUD and relevant as of January 2026.
+Please check for the latest pricing at Microsoft's official website

 About the Author

-Rochelle is Office Experts leading Word designer with over 20 years of experience creating custom templates, ribbons, and automation for businesses, government, and professional services.
+Rochelle is Office Experts Group's leading Word designer with over 20 years of experience creating custom templates, ribbons, and automation for businesses, government, and professional services.

 Rochelle Robinson